Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes On Your Back, Gas In Your Car, and Food On Your Plate

-With the economic realities of the industry well in hand, it’s off to the seas.
+With the economic realities of the industry well in hand, we are off to the seas.

 Once the sight of land has receded from view, the darker anarchy of the seas takes over.
 Law loses its specificity and power.
-Nature assumes an omnipotence land-locked life lets us forget.
+Nature assumes an omnipotence land-locked life allows us to forget.
 The fates and furies of seafaring, alternately tedious and terrifying, work their wiles.